 How to play Steam games on Chrome OS

-With the right Chromebook in hand, you can follow the steps below to use Steam on Chrome OS.
+With the right Chromebook in hand, you can follow the steps below to play Steam games on Chromebooks and Chrome OS.
 Start by switching your Chromebook to the Dev channel:

 1. Click the time icon on the bottom-right of your display.

 2. Click the Settings cog.

 3. Select About Chrome OS on the bottom-left of the window.

 5. Tap Change channel and choose Developer - unstable.
 Read the warning and select Change channel again.